 In the meanwhile, the property company Paulus has launched an architectural contest for the combined office and hotel complex.
 Six different architectural firms were asked to draw up designs for a closed invitation to tender.
 The winner of the architectural competion is Eike Becker Architekten from Berlin.
 The project is developed by UBM Development AG from Vienna (Austria).

-The area is so far known under the project name ‘Baufeld 43’ and was, until 2016, the location of a Minigolf course operated by Aurelis.
-The planned building will flank the eastern side of the Europagarten together with the residential high-rise Praedium.
+The area is so far known under the project name Baufeld 43 (plot 43) and was, until 2016, the location of a miniature golf course operated by Aurelis.
+The planned complex will flank the eastern side of the Europagarten together with the residential high-rise Praedium.

 Status March 27, 2018: The Frankfurter Allgemeine Zeitung newspaper (FAZ) intends to accommodate up to 1,000 employees in the office tower presented here.
 Only a few hundred meters from their current headquarters in the Hellerhofstrasse, the new location of the German national daily newspaper will be headquartered.
 The FAZ was previously searching for alternatives because of the outdated and oversized premises at the Hellerhofstrasse.
 The high energy costs and a need for renovation in the amount of 60 to 80 million euros forced the plans.
 The planned office tower on the construction site 43 is expected to be ready in early 2021, according to a FAZ press release.